Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Online analytical processing (OLAP) databases, often called data warehouses, logically organize data into tables with the primary focus being the speed of data retrieval through queries.
 These databases are characterized by a relatively low number of write operations and the lack of update and delete operations.

 All decisions about the organization of data and storage of attributes are based on the types of queries and other analytics that will be performed using the data.
 The effectiveness of an OLAP system is often measured by the response time of query results.

+**Row-based and columnar data indexing**

+Data within a database should be indexed to allow a query to quickly find the data it needs to produce a result.
+Indexes control the way data is physically stored on disk.
+They physically group records into a predictable order based on the key values within the table.
+This plays a huge part in the speed and efficiency of queries.